Relative Cancellation: Introduction

-where $F_{-1}(A)=0$ by convention.
-We say ${\mathbf F}$ is a {\sf good filtration} if $\gr A$ is a domain (it is necessary that $A$ itself is a domain) and is a {\sf firm filtration} if $\gr A$ is a firm domain.
+We say ${\mathbf F}$ is a {\sf good filtration} if $\gr A$ is a domain (it is necessary that $A$ itself is a domain) and ${\mathbf F}$ is a {\sf firm filtration} if $\gr A$ is a firm domain.
 Let $P$ be an algebra property.
 For an algebra $A$, set

 The next set of invariants are dependent on the set $\Phi_{P}(A)$.

 \begin{defn} Let $A$ be an algebra and let $P$ be an algebra property.
 The set of {\sf universally degree $0$ elements} of $A$ is defined to be